mendix/docs/content/howto/security/best-practices-security.md

 ## 5 Applying Authentication on Services{#service-authentication}

-By exposing API's you provide a way for users and external systems to create/read/update/delete data within your Mendix application.
+When you expose APIs, you provide a way for users and external systems to access (create, read, update, and/or delete) data within your Mendix application.
-As API's are just a different interface to access your data, it becomes extremely important to restrict data access through authentication and authorization best practices.
+As APIs are just a different interface to access your data, it is extremely important to restrict data access through authentication and authorization best practices.
-This chapter will continue to explain how to setup security for API's in Mendix Studio Pro.

-### 5.1 Setting up any API security configuration:
+### 5.1 Turning On API Security

-The first configuration step is answering the statement "Requires authentication" with a "Yes" or "No".
+First, you need to answer the question **Requires authentication** with *Yes* or *No*.

-It is highly recommended to set this to "Yes" for any endpoint you create as this will restrict who and when users or external systems have access to your API endpoint.
+It is highly recommended to set this to *Yes* for any endpoint you create.
+This will restrict which users or external systems have access to your API endpoint, and when.

-The "No" option only is a viable choice when it is used in combination with IP restrictions and certificates, creating for a secure bubble of trusted requesting users and systems.
+*No* is only a viable choice when it is used in combination with IP restrictions and certificates, creating a secure bubble of trusted requesting users and systems.

+{{% alert type="warning" %}}
-Choosing "No" without these will allow anyone on the internet to make requests to your API endpoint at any time and at any rate, possibly to the point of server failure.
+Choosing *No* without these restrictions will allow anyone on the internet to make requests to your API endpoint at any time and at any rate, which can seriously affect your app's response and even cause server failure.
+{{% /alert %}}

+### 5.2 Selecting Authentication Option

-API's that do require authentication have two or three options to fulfill that requirement based on whether it's a Published Web Service or OData/REST endpoint.
+APIs that do require authentication have either two or three options to fulfill that requirement, based on whether they are Published Web Services or OData/REST endpoints.

-For any of these options, the authentication method will later be combined with the API's "Allowed roles" configuration.
+All these authentication options will later be combined with the API's [Allowed roles](/refguide/module-security#module-role) configuration.
-This can be any of the roles you've defined in [App Security -> User roles], including the role assigned to Anonymous users.
+Allowed roles can be any of the roles you've defined in [App Security -> User roles], including the role assigned to Anonymous users.
-Note that assigning this Anonymous user role as one of the API's allowed roles is similar as choosing "No" at "Requires authentiation".
+Note that assigning this Anonymous user role as one of the API's allowed roles is similar as choosing "No" at "Requires authentication".
 This also means that the same advice around certificate usage and IP restriction applies.

-#### 5.1.1 Authentication option 1, Username and password:
+#### 5.2.1 Authentication option 1, Username and password:

 The API will expect a Basic auth(*) HTTP request header to be set on each incoming request.
 This "Authorization" header will be combined with the allowed roles, and checked against the records stored in the System.User(**) table.